Quick Answer

 How much money do you need to start wealth management?

 Many traditional wealth management firms require a minimum of $250,000 to $1 million in investable assets.
-However, digital platforms and robo-advisors — such as those offered by SoFi, Betterment, and Charles Schwab — have lowered entry barriers significantly, with some accepting accounts starting at $1 to $5,000.
-The right starting point depends on your goals and the complexity of services you need.
+Digital platforms and robo-advisors, such as those offered by SoFi, Betterment, and Charles Schwab, have lowered entry barriers significantly, with some accepting accounts starting at $1 to $5,000.
+The right starting point depends on your goals and how much service complexity you actually need.

 What is the difference between a financial advisor and a wealth manager?